 Top Pyjama Materials To Keep You Cool This Summer

 There is much to like about summer.
 Summer offers plenty of opportunities to make up for lost time with family.
 Frequent trips to the beach help rejuvenate and distress.
 Summer also gives us an excuse to relish our favorite fresh fruits such as watermelon, mango, strawberries, and plums.
 And how can we forget popsicles and ice creams?
-People with a sweet tooth wait for this season to arrive so that they get an extra reason to indulge in their favorite desserts.
+People with a sweet tooth wait for this season to arrive so that they get an extra reason to indulge in their favourite desserts.

 There is one thing, however, about summer that everyone hates — no points for guessing.
 Yes, we’re talking about the unrelenting heat.